Watch the video below!

 Secondly what we find is that as the voltage drops in a tissue, the oxygen drops as well.
 Let’s say you have a heart attack and you’ve got a coronary artery that’s occluded, the body will grow new blood vessels around that blocked artery to try to bring more oxygen to the tissue.

 With the macula, we begin with cells dying and then eventually being replaced by that waxy substance.
 If the process continues, voltage drops more, and then oxygen drops to that part of the body, and new blood vessels will form from behind the macula called the choroid.
 When this occurs, we call it “wet” macular degeneration, because those blood vessels can bleed into the macula.
 Early macular degeneration is considered “dry”, continued loss of oxygen becomes “wet” as the body sends in new blood vessels to try to bring in more oxygen.
-The last step is hemorrhaging that creates scar tissue.
+The last step is hemorrhaging which creates scar tissue.

 The traditional standard of care therapy for dry macular degeneration is to put you on various kinds of vitamins and minerals to try to resolve the problem, which seems to slow it down a little bit, but not a lot.
 Once it begins to bleed, what one does is inject a drug into the eye that closes down those little blood vessels, but because you haven’t fixed the oxygen deficiency, the body will keep growing new blood vessels because the root cause hasn’t been addressed.

 What’s the root cause?
 Lack of voltage.
 What is the lack of voltage caused by?
 A lack of oxygen, so the theory that we follow when we treat macular degeneration is that we identify the loss of power and correct it.
-We don’t claim in the clinic that we can “cure” macular degeneration, but what we do do is try to restore the physiology of the macula back to normal by using this theory that is a combination of published events.
+We don’t claim in the clinic that we can “cure” macular degeneration, but what we do is try to restore the physiology of the macula back to normal by using this theory which is a combination of published events.
 We check a person’s vision with an OCT scan (which is similar to an MRI) so that we can follow the progress of what happened.
 Then we do a variety of other studies for the visual function, and try to address all of the root causes that we’ve talked about.
 In the end, we repeat all those studies, and the data speaks for itself.

 For a more in-depth look at the 5 root causes of low voltage in the body, stay tuned to this blog & our Facebook Page.